Derived categories of Fano threefolds and degenerations: Nodal varieties

 We note that a general approach for relative Jacobians of degenerations has been developed in~\cite{Zucker}, but in our simple situation of trivial monodromy we do not need that formalism.

 \begin{proof} By Lemma~\ref{lem:monodromy} the analytic sheaf~$\cH^3_{\cX/B} \coloneqq \bR^3 f_* \ZZ_\cX$ on~$B$ is locally constant and we have a base change isomorphism

-Moreover, away from the origin~$o \in B$ the local system~$\cH^3_{\cX/B}$ is endowed with a polarized variation of pure Hodge structures, and since the monodromy around the origin~$o$ is trivial (again by Lemma~\ref{lem:monodromy}) the Hodge filtration of~$(\cH^3_{\cX/B})_b$ has a limit when~$b$ approaches~$o$, see~\cite[(6.15)]{Schmid}, and the limiting filtration endows~$(\cH^3_{\cX/B})_o$ with a rational mixed Hodge structure.
+Moreover, away from the origin~$o \in B$ the local system~$\cH^3_{\cX/B}$ is endowed with a polarized variation of pure Hodge structures, and since the monodromy around the origin~$o$ acts trivially on~$\rH^3(\cX_b, \Z)$ (again by Lemma~\ref{lem:monodromy}) the Hodge filtration of~$(\cH^3_{\cX/B})_b$ has a limit when~$b$ approaches~$o$, see~\cite[(6.15)]{Schmid}, and the limiting filtration endows~$(\cH^3_{\cX/B})_o$ with a rational mixed Hodge structure.

 Consider a semistable reduction~$\sigma \colon \tcX \to \cX$ of the family~$\cX/B$ and the composition of maps